 At point of Transfer

 Care provider escort to offsite transfer location

-When arranging for children to travel with airline escorts, care providers should also refer to the U.S. Department of Transportation recommendations for unaccompanied minors traveling by air (“When Kids Fly Alone”).
+When arranging for children to travel with airline escorts, care providers should also refer to the U.S. Department of Transportation recommendations for unaccompanied alien minors traveling by air (“When Kids Fly Alone”).